 In these circumstances, the father would typically benefit significantly by initiating a lawsuit to obtain an order to judicially establish his parental rights, including his custodial rights and rights to visitation.

-The father will not have legal rights, and the mother retains all custodial rights and control, unless the father files and gets a judicial order that expressly determines that he is the father and that he has parental rights of custody and visitation.
+The father will not have legal rights, and the mother retains all custodial rights and control, unless the father files and obtains a judicial order that expressly determines that he is the father and that he has parental rights of custody and visitation.

 Same-sex couples have similar rights and obligations.

 Oklahoma law provides for a 2 year "lookback" in these cases for child support.
 When an individual is determined to be the father, the judge is required to order the father to pay past-due child support for the two years prior to the filing of the petition initiating the case.
+If the parents lived together for part of the 2 year lookback period, the father may not have to pay child support for the time that they lived together.
+Also, if the father paid child support during that 2 year lookback period, he may get credit for those payments.